tum-i4/inverse-transparency/README.md

 - Format with black
 - Lint with pylint
 - Sort imports with isort
-- Type check with mypy
+- Type checking with mypy

 ### JavaScript, TypeScript, ...